 The various types of IRAs basically work in similar ways.
 Each year, the owner of the IRA deposits money into the account.
 The IRS determines the maximum contribution a person can make.
 After years of consistent investing, you have built up a retirement fund.
 When you reach retirement age, you can start to withdraw money to live on.

 An IRA helps with retirement planning.
 This is in addition to any pension fund or social security benefits you will receive.
 One important advantage of an IRA is that you increase your financial assets, but you don’t have to pay taxes on the profits you make.
 The taxes are deferred until after you retire.
 The youngest age to start withdrawing the money is 59 1/2.
 Since you are retired, your overall income is likely lower, which will reflect in your (likely lower) tax liability.
+Many online investment sites also have a fast and easy way to set up your IRA without any hassle, including popular investing site Wealthsimple.

 In most cases, you can invest your IRA in stocks, bonds, mutual funds and CDs (certificate of deposit), but some types of IRAs allow you to invest in precious metals, real estate, tax liens, mortgages, foreign currencies and franchises.
+There is also an option of setting up a cryptocurrency IRA, although most traditional investing companies do not support cryptocurrency.
+The top cryptocurrency apps, like BitIRA, can help you set up a cryptocurrency IRA.

 The fees for setting up and maintaining an IRA vary greatly depending on many factors.
 The type of investment you choose also determines how much you will pay in fees.
 For example, if you choose an IRA that allows you to invest in precious metals, you also have to pay storage fees and insurance.
 The financial institution you choose to set up your IRA, whether a trust company, bank or credit union, has its own set of fees.
 However, there is one fee that is relevant to all IRAs — early withdrawal fees.
 You can withdraw money at any time, but if you withdraw money from your account before age 59 1/2, you are subject to a 10 percent penalty fee.
 You also have to pay taxes on the withdrawn amount.